orblivion/etherpad-lite-sandstorm/ISSUES.md

 ## Avatars will obscure 5-digit line numbers

 We're (as of now) showing line numbers on the left (though this would be a change from the previous app version).
 Avatars are on the left as well, but further left.
 But, if you're crazy enough to have a 10,000+ line file, avatars will begin to obscure the left-most digits.

+## PDF Export

+In the previous app version, Kenton [tried to support pdf export](https://github.com/kentonv/etherpad-lite/commit/e67f2ec8a72476d7e9fa4f92caf7496cea00b87b) in the previous app version, but it made the spk massive and didn't work well.

+But, perhaps there's a workaround if we really want this some day.

 # QA